adrzdv/RevHelper/README.md

 Mobile terminal for collecting controlled parameters.
 A mobile application project for data collection and reporting based on passenger train inspections.

-_NOTE:_ The application does not collect or store employees’ personal data.
+_NOTE:_ The application does not store employees’ personal data.

 #### Minimal system requirements:
 API 26 (Android 8.0)